Mvwestbury/AncientGenomicsWorkshop25/README.md

 **Note:** As these take awhile to run, you can start running it but then cancel it with ctrl +c - All results needed can be found in the Results/Task2 directory.
 Results have been computed using two different reference genomes (Striped and Spotted hyena) and have been split into their own respective directories

-## Run analyses to infer population structure
+## Run analyses to infer population structure - Output files can be found in ~/workshop_materials/31_ancient_genomics/Results/Task2

 ### PCA (Genotype likelihoods and pseudo haploid base call) - RUN BUT CANCEL (TAKES TOO LONG)
-* Make a text file with a list of the bam files you want to use (e.g. Bamlist.txt)
+* Make a text file with a list of the bam files you want to use (e.g. ls /home/wpsg/workshop_materials/31_ancient_genomics/Spotted_map_bams/*bam > Bamlist.txt **make sure to remove outgroup bams (Aardwolf_map_merged_sort_RG_Hi1.bam and Striped_hyena_map_merged_sort_RG_Hi1.bam) if not necessary **)
+* Make all Bamlist files necessary (Mapped to Spotted hyena, Mapped to Striped hyena, with and without outgroups)
 * Perform genotype likelihood (-GL + -Glf) and pseudohaploid (-doIBS) base calls in ANGSD - This example applies filters I commonly use, **if you want to know what all filters mean they are listed in the .arg file output after running the command or visit the website https://www.popgen.dk/angsd/index.php/ANGSD**

-`angsd -minmapQ 20 -minQ 20 -doCounts 1 -GL 2 -out Croc_0.1x_mInd13 -nThreads 10 -doGlf 2 -doMajorMinor 1 -rmtrans 1 -doMaf 2 -SNP_pval 1e-6 -b Bamlist.txt -rf Reference_genomes/Crocuta_scaffold1.txt -minmaf 0.05 -skiptriallelic 1 -uniqueonly 1 -minind 13 -dohaplocall 2 -doIBS 2 -minminor 2 -docov 1 -makematrix 1 -ref Reference_genomes/GWHAZPN00000000.genome_HiC.fasta -checkbamheaders 0`
+`angsd -minmapQ 20 -minQ 20 -doCounts 1 -GL 2 -out Spottedmap_minind11 -nThreads 10 -doGlf 2 -doMajorMinor 1 -rmtrans 1 -doMaf 2 -SNP_pval 1e-6 -b Bamlist.txt -rf Reference_genomes/Crocuta_scaffold1.txt -minmaf 0.05 -skiptriallelic 1 -uniqueonly 1 -minind 11 -dohaplocall 2 -doIBS 2 -minminor 2 -docov 1 -makematrix 1 -ref Reference_genomes/GWHAZPN00000000.genome_HiC.fasta -checkbamheaders 0`

 You will get a few outputs of interest, they end in `.ibsMat` `.covMat` and `.beagle.gz`